nimiq/qr-scanner/README.md

 qrScanner = null;
 ```
 This will stop the camera stream and web worker and cleans up event listeners.
+The QR scanner will be dysfunctional after it has been destroyed.

 ## Build the project
 The project is prebuild in qr-scanner.min.js in combination with qr-scanner-worker.min.js.
 Building yourself is only necessary if you want to change the code in